luanperosa/codewars-kata-solutions/README.md

 # CodeWars - Kata Solutions
-### This is the GitHub repository where I save copies of the katas I've completed on
+:rocket: This is the GitHub repository where I save copies of the katas I've completed on

 [www.codewars.com](https://www.codewars.com/)